Vallejord/github-commit-app/README.md

 # github-commit-app
-Code challenge with Node+ReactJs+Github Api
+Code challenge with ReactJs+Github Api

+The mail goal of the app is to show the proyect commit history on the frontend.